One of the concepts that’s been on my mind since I finished reading Nicholas Nassim Taleb’s book Antifragile a few months ago is the Lindy Effect:

 I like cafes in Asia, interesting people, and my parents have a pretty nice basement – so the downside there is pretty limited.
 The upside however is potentially enormous.

 The other difficult part is identifying systems in your life and business where the gap between perceived risk vs actual risk is large.

 Here’s a few heuristics/characteristics that I’ve come up with:

 - The presence of an Inner Resistance in all forms.

 - Almost always highly influenced/made by man – nature produces robust systems, man produces fragile ones so natural systems have less upside since there are less black swan events.

 - They haven’t hit the mainstream.
 I don’t know jack about bitcoin, but my interest in it is much lower now that it’s been on CNN.
-There is, I suspect, much less opportunity there since the gap between real and perceived risk has been dramatically lowered since mainstream media legitimized it.
+There is, I suspect, much less opportunity there since the gap between perceived risk vs actual risk has been dramatically lowered since mainstream media legitimized it.
 The exception this I guess could be if the mainstream media is demonizing something or exalting something then opportunity is created by moving in the opposite direction if the real risk there is much lower.

 While this essay was published some time ago, I have written a lot of about managing perceived risk vs actual risk since then.

 If you would like to learn more about why entrepreneurship will be the least risky career of the 21st century, you can download a free chapter from my Amazon Bestseller The End Of Jobs.